 Harvoni Side Effects

-Note: This page contains information about the side effects of ledipasvir / sofosbuvir.
-Some of the dosage forms included on this document may not apply to the brand name Harvoni.
+Note: This document contains side effect information about ledipasvir / sofosbuvir.
+Some dosage forms listed on this page may not apply to the brand name Harvoni.

 - Chest pain or discomfort